NCAA Season 95 basketball tournaments: Stepladder semifinals

-This is a one-game playoff.
+(3) Letran vs. (4) San Sebastian

 Letran is in its second consecutive playoffs appearance; San Sebastian is in its first appearance since 2017.

 Letran was leading 69–52 when San Sebastian cut down the lead to six.
 Bonbon Batiller scored on two three-pointers to increase Letran's lead to 14, 77–63.
 RK Ilagan led the Stags to a final run late in the game, reducing the deficit to one point, 81–80 with less than two minutes left.
 Letran's defense prevented another scoring opportunity for the Stags though, and the Knights held on the win.

-Second round

-This is a one-game playoff.
+(2) Lyceum vs. (3) Letran

 This is Lyceum's third consecutive playoffs appearance.

 Lyceum was leading 70–69 when Letran went on a 15–2 run capped with a Jerrick Balanza three pointer midway in the fourth quarter to give them the lead 84–72.
 Lyceum cut the lead to three, 87–90, but the Knights converted their free-throws to put the game away for good.
 Balanza, Fran Yu and Larry Muyang scored on that crucial fourth quarter run to clinch the Knights' first Finals appearance since 2015.